Josh Sweat: Philadelphia Eagles

 On September 18, 2021, Sweat agreed to a three-year, $40 million extension with the Eagles.
 Sweat would finally gain the opportunity become a primary starter after teammate Brandon Graham tore his achilles tendon in the Eagles' week 2 matchup against the San Francisco 49ers.
 This opportunity would lead to Sweat having his breakout season, playing in all 16 games with 13 starts, recording seven and a half sacks, 45 tackles, and one forced fumble.
 A few months later, he would be named to his first Pro Bowl as an alternative, replacing Nick Bosa who was unable to attend due to an injury.
 Sweat missed the Eagles' Wild Card matchup against the Tampa Bay Buccaneers after undergoing an emergency surgery to repair a ruptured artery in his stomach.
 Sweat would be medically cleared in time for the Pro Bowl.

 In 2022, Sweat would both play in and start all 16 games, in which he would record 48 tackles, 11 sacks, one forced fumble, and one interception which he returned for a touchdown.
 Sweat helped the Eagles reach Super Bowl LVII, where he recorded one tackle in the Eagles' 38–35 loss to the Kansas City Chiefs.

 In 2023, Sweat would play in 17 games, and for the second straight season, start all of them, where he would record six and a half sacks, 43 tackles, and two forced fumbles.
 The Eagles would ultimately be defeated 32–9 by the Tampa Bay Buccaneers in the Wild Card round.

 In 2024, Sweat played in 16 games with 15 starts, where he recorded eight sacks and 41 tackles.
 Across the season, Sweat would become a central defensive piece of the Eagles' effort to return to the Super Bowl in Super Bowl LIX.
 In the game, Sweat recorded 2.5 sacks, 6 tackles, and 3 quarterback hits, helping to secure a 40–22 revenge victory over the Kansas City Chiefs.
 He was ranked 95th by his fellow players on the NFL Top 100 Players of 2025.

 Arizona Cardinals

 On March 10, 2025, the Arizona Cardinals signed Sweat to a four-year deal worth up to $76.4 million with $41 million guaranteed.
-Through week nine of the 2025 NFL season Sweat tallied 7 sacks and forced 2 fumbles.
+Sweat recorded a career high 12 sacks in his first season with Arizona.

+On July 24 2026, Sweat was put on the PUP due to a knee injury, the specifics of which are undisclosed but is not serious.